micromdm/website/content/blog/accounts.md

 # Create your Apple IDs

 Apple will require you to create an AppleID for each account you create.
-If you're creating accounts on behalf of a company, it's important to remmember you might not be the only one accessing it, and that one day you might leave and someone else will inherit that account.
+If you're creating accounts on behalf of a company, it's important to remember you might not be the only one accessing it, and that one day you might leave and someone else will inherit that account.
 With that in mind, I went the route of creating a group in Gmail which has several aliases -- one for each administrative Apple ID.

 # Sign up for an Enterprise Developer Account